-Firmware package and version
+Firmware package and version 1.
+CPU 313SC 2.
+Analog part

-Latest Firmware at ftp.vipa.deThe latest 2 firmware versions may be found in the service area at www.vipa.de and at the ftp server at ftp.vipa.de/support/firmware.For example the following file is necessary for the firmware update of the CPU 312-5BE03 with hardware release 1: Px000074 Vxxx.zip
+Latest Firmware at ftp.vipa.deThe latest 2 firmware versions may be found in the service area at www.vipa.de and at the ftp server at ftp.vipa.de/support/firmware.For example the following files are necessary for the firmware update of the CPU 313-5BF03 and the analog part with hardware release 1: